Inspire Change

 • Criminal justice reform

-Since the launch of the league’s social justice initiative, more than $300 million in grants have been awarded to social justice organizations as part of the NFL's Inspire Change initiative.
-The expanded partnership builds on the NFL's social justice grants, which have supported more than 650 local non-profits, 1,950 player and Legend matching grants, and more than 40 national grant partners.
+Since the launch of the league’s social justice initiative, more than $460 million in grants have been awarded to social justice organizations as part of the NFL's Inspire Change initiative.
+This includes more than $68 million in social justice grants to more than 50 non-profits, over $380 million in team and owner contributions, and more than $12.5 million in NFL Foundation player matching grants.

 Also included in the Inspire Change contribution are the club-player matching social justice funds.
 Adopted in 2018 by all 32 NFL clubs, this initiative encourages clubs to match the contributions of their players and work collaboratively to support local social justice organizations.